Shea-Wolfe/frequency-filer/README.md

 sample.txt is a file to be input into our word_frequency function.

 hard_word_frequency will open the text file indicated after you call hard_word_frequency and print out the 20 most common words excluding the words found below.

+nightmare_mode_word_frequency will open the text file indicated after you call it and print out a text based histogram to represent the count of the 20 most common words.  graph is capped at 50 and if a word occurs over 50 times the entire graph is scaled so the most common word has 50 #'s and the rest of the counts are normalized appropriately.
+All normalized counts are trucated for simplicity.
+Excludes a list of common words found below.

 excluded words:
 ['a','able','about','across','after','all','almost','also','am','among','an','and','any','are','as','at','be',